 Note that many of the same points are made in both videos.

-#10 Lifting the Cover Off – Castor Oil?
+#10 Pulling the Curtain Back On – Castor Oil?

-It is a thick oil that means once you put it on you’ll have to leave it work it’s magic for an hour then wash it out.
-Or even better give it all night.
+That means once you put it on you’ll have to leave it for an hour to work its magic.